 Instructions

-- Preheat your broiler on high.
+- Preheat the broiler on high.
 Set an oven rack in the middle of the oven.
-Line a rimmed broiler-safe baking sheet with foil for easy cleanup.
+Line a rimmed, broiler-safe baking sheet with foil for easy cleanup.

 - Wipe the mushrooms clean with a damp paper towel.
 Gently twist off the stem of each mushroom.
 Holding each mushroom in one hand, use a spoon to gently scrape out the gills.

-- Spray the mushroom caps with olive oil spray on both sides, and sprinkle them with kosher salt, black pepper, and garlic granules.
-Broil until just tender, about 4 minutes on each side.
+- Spray the mushrooms with olive oil spray on both sides.
+Sprinkle them with kosher salt, black pepper, and garlic powder.
+Broil them until just tender, for about 4 minutes on each side.

 - Remove the mushrooms from the oven, keeping the broiler on.
 Drain them, gill side down, on paper towels.
-Wipe the baking sheet dry, then return the mushrooms, gill side up, to the baking sheet.
+Wipe the baking sheet dry and return the mushrooms, gill side up, to the baking sheet.

-- Fill each mushroom cap with half of the marinara sauce.
+- Fill each mushroom with half of the pizza sauce.
 Top with cheese and pepperoni (or your favorite toppings).

 Notes